Dodge Viper: Second iteration (ZB II; 2008–2010)

 Changes outside of the engine were less extreme, but a distinction between the third and fourth generation of the Viper is the vented engine cover.
 The Tremec T56 transmission was replaced with a new Tremec TR6060 with triple first-gear synchronizers and doubles for higher gears.
-The Dana M44-4 rear axle from the 2003–2006 model now had a GKN ViscoLok speed-sensing limited-slip differential that greatly helps the tires in getting grip under acceleration.
+The Dana M44-4 rear axle from the 2003–2006 model featured a GKN ViscoLok speed-sensing limited-slip differential that greatly helps the tires in getting grip under acceleration.
 Another performance upgrade was the removal of run-flat tires; the new Michelin Pilot Sport 2 tires increased grip and driver feedback and, along with revised suspension (springs, anti-roll bars, and shock valving), made the Viper more neutral in cornering.

 Another notable change was the reworked exhaust system; previous third-generation cars had their exhaust crossover under the seats which resulted in a large amount of heat going into the cockpit, which was done initially to help improve the car's exhaust note, since the first two generations of the Viper, which had no crossover, were criticized for their lackluster exhaust notes.
-The car now featured a new exhaust system with no crossover, reducing the heat that entered the cockpit.
+The car featured a new exhaust system with no crossover, reducing the heat that entered the cockpit.

 The electrical system was completely revised for 2008.
 Changes included a 180-amp alternator, twin electric cooling fans, electronic throttles, and completely new VENOM engine management system.
 CAN bus architecture had been combined with pre-existing systems to allow for regulatory compliance.
 The fuel system was upgraded to include a higher-capacity fuel pump and filtration system.

 The Viper ACR made a return for the ZB II generation and was put through its paces at the Nürburgring clocking in a record time of 7:22.1.
 Kuno Wittmer piloted a street legal 2010 Dodge Viper ACR to a record lap of 1:59.995 at Miller Motorsports Park in Tooele, Utah, on Monday, April 11, breaking the 2-minute mark for the first time in a production car on the 3.048-mile Outer Course configuration.

 On November 4, 2009, Dodge Brand President and CEO Ralph Gilles announced that the Viper would end production in the summer of 2010.

 During an event hosted by Dodge and the Viper Club of America on July 1, 2010, the final production ZB II Viper, which was given a gold finish and accentuated by contrasting orange stripes, rolled off the assembly line and was presented before attendees of the ceremony.